-You may have been fortunate to view 50/50 on SABC 2 recently, telling of the most interesting use of beehives to protect and save Kruger’s dwindling giant Mopane trees; elephants destroy them for a variety of reasons and the numbers have dropped alarmingly.
+You may have been fortunate to view a program on SABC 2 recently, telling of the most interesting use of beehives to protect and save Kruger’s dwindling giant Mopane trees; elephants destroy them for a variety of reasons and the numbers have dropped alarmingly.

 Researchers have started hanging two hives in selected trees and have found that the elephants avoid the bees; their trunks and eyes are particularly vulnerable to any stings.

 Though Mopane trees are important for a number of reasons, and certainly worth our efforts to save them, in comparison to the honeybee, they really are small beer.

 The real value of these fierce little insects is not their honey, but the service they provide; each hive contains around 50,000 little pollinators that are absolutely vital in the production of one in four mouthfuls that we humans eat.